VIKRAM-EPM/vikepmlab/hyperion-patching-automation/README.md

 Ansible playbooks that automate patching an on-premises Oracle Hyperion / EPM environment — Java, OPatch (Middleware Home and OHS Home), FMW recommended patches, the WebLogic Bundle Patch, and OHS patches — with email notification of applied versions after each run.
+Target environment is selected at run time via an Ansible Tower Survey.

 ## Why this exists